frejfrej/pr-tree/README.md

 * Go to http://localhost:3000

 ## Changelog:
+* Version 1.3
+  * Added Smart reload feature
+    * Automatically checks for updates every minute and refreshes data if changes are detected
 * Version 1.2
   * Split project configuration into a separate file (projects.js)
 * Version 1.1